gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 ```

-Make sure that the both script are executable
+Make sure that the both scripts are executable

 ```
 sudo chmod +x start-mqtt.sh